bgoonz/web-dev-notes-resource-site/2-content/ciriculumn/_Summary/web-dev.md

 heartbeat allows the Scrum team and the organization to acquire an important rhythmic familiarity with when things need to happen to achieve the fast, flexible flow of business value.
-Having a regular cadence to sprints enables people to “get into the zone,” “be on a roll,” or “get into a groove.”
+Having a regular cadence to sprints enables people to "get into the zone," "be on a roll," or "get into a groove."
 Having a short sprint cadence also tends to level out the intensity of work.
 Unlike a traditional sequential project where we see a steep increase in intensity in the latter phases, each sprint has a similar intensity to that of